No Tags Found!

 4. Misuse of medical facilities, CDA rule

-If you didn't get the bill, it is better to let go of the expense than to do such a thing that may result in you losing your job.
+It may have been just a billing issue to you, but in reality, you are acting fraudulently.
+If you didn't get the bill, it is better to let go of the expense than to do something that may result in you losing your job.

-Since the evidence is already there, you have no option but to admit to your actions, apologise and promise never to do it again.
+Since the evidence is already there, you have no option but to admit to your actions, apologize, and promise never to do it again.
 In most cases, they will let it go, but if you are holding a position of confidence and trust, it is unlikely you will be able to retain your job.

 From India, Mumbai